Burebista: Caesar's civil war

 Burebista inevitably came into conflict with Rome.
 During the Roman civil war of 49–44 BC, Pompey gained the support of Burebista through Akornion of Dionysopolis.
-Pompey himself had recognized might of Burebista and Dacia after their successful conquests against the Greek Black Sea cities.
+Pompey himself had recognized the might of Burebista and Dacia after their successful conquests against the Greek Black Sea cities.
 Caesar, however, ended any alliance between Pompey and Burebista at the Battle of Pharsalus.
 Caesar was also aware of the growing strength of the Dacians and had planned to lead an attack against Burebista.
 Burebista at this time had a force that may have numbered up to 200,000 men – though it is disputed whether this force was an actual military force or the number of ablebodied men within the kingdom.
 Regardless, Dacia was a formidable power that Caesar perceived as a threat to Rome.
-But Caesar was never able to start his intended campaign because he was assassinated in 44 BC, Burebista meeting the same fate when he was killed in a civil uprising in either 45 or 44 BC.
+Caesar was never able to start his intended campaign because he was assassinated in 44 BC, with Burebista also being killed in a civil uprising in either 45 or 44 BC.

 Death

 Burebista may have outlived Caesar for only a short time.
 In the same year Caesar was assassinated, Burebista was killed in a plot by the Dacian aristocracy, who saw a centralized state as leading to a reduction in their privileges.
-After his death, the Dacian kingdom dissolved, with the exception of the enclave around the Orăştie Mountains, while the rest became various smaller kingdoms.
+After his death, the Dacian kingdom dissolved, with the exception of the enclave around the Orăștie Mountains, while the rest became various smaller kingdoms.
 After Burebista's death, the kingdom was divided into four parts, to be ruled by the religious elite.
 By the time of Augustus Dacia had broken further into five parts.